Kennetsu/toki-pona/basic-english.md

  - he: sina
  - you: sina
  - who: jan seme
- - and
+ - and: en
  - because
- - but
+ - but: taso
- - or
+ - or: anu
  - if
  - though
  - while